-The Committee analysed the proposals presented by the competent management structures also with regard to the areas of credit, concentration and market risk management, as well as operational and reputational risks, an activity that was developed continuously over the two half-year periods, also in response to a series of solicitations that emerged in the dialogue with the supervisor.
+The Committee analysed the proposals submitted by the competent management structures also with regard to the areas of credit, concentration and market risk management, as well as operational and reputational risks, an activity that was developed continuously over the two half-year periods, also in response to a series of solicitations that emerged in the dialogue with the supervisor.

-Among the policy actions exercised in the area of risk management, mention should be made of the in-depth studies carried out in concert with the head of Risk Management, regarding the possible evolution of models for the management of credit, market, operational and reputational risks, as well as the adjustments hypothesised with reference to the on-demand items model for the purposes of more effective monitoring of liquidity risks.
+Among the guiding actions exercised in the area of risk management, mention should be made of the in-depth studies carried out in concert with the Head of Risk Management, as part of the monitoring of the progress of the Enhanced Risk Governance project, with regard to the possible evolution of models for the management of credit, market, operational and reputational risks, as well as the adjustments hypothesised with reference to the on-demand items model for the purposes of more effective monitoring of liquidity risks.

 The Committee continuously monitored the status of internal controls, pointing out, inter alia, the importance of increasing their quality and efficiency, consistent with the Bank's business development projects.
-It carried out, inter alia, in-depth studies on the current state and prospective evolution of the staffing and skill mix of the control functions.
+Among other things, it carried out detailed investigations into the current state and future development of the staffing and skill mix of the control functions.

-More specifically, during the first half of 2023, the Committee, in addition to carrying out its ordinary activities, conducted numerous in-depth studies on specific issues.
-These included: monitoring the implementation of the areas for improvement identified downstream of Consob's inspection activity concerning procedures for the provision of investment services and adjustments to the MIFID regulations, and the inspection, initiated by the Bank of Italy in February 2023 and concluded on 19 May 2023, on compliance with the regulations on the fight against money laundering and terrorist financing.
+More specifically, during the first half of 2024, the Committee, in addition to carrying out its normal business, conducted numerous in-depth studies on specific topics.
+These include: the activity of monitoring the implementation of the areas for improvement identified downstream of CONSOB's inspection activities concerning procedures for the provision of investment services and adaptations to the MIFID regulation and the inspection, initiated by the Bank of Italy in February 2023 and concluded on May 19, 2023, on compliance with the regulations on the fight against money laundering and terrorist financing.
 Monitoring activities continued in the second half of the year.